ahuacate/pve-homelab/README.md

 Historically, to secure an SSH connection, you generate a keypair on the machine you are connecting from (known as the client), with the private key stored on the client, and the public key distributed to the device you want to connect to (known as the server).
 This lets the server authenticate communication from the client.

 With Tailscale, you can already connect machines in your network, and encrypt communications end-to-end from one point to another—and this includes, for example, SSHing from your work laptop to your work desktop.
-Tailscale also knows your identity, since that’s how you connected to your tailnet.
+Tailscale also knows your identity, since that’s how you connected to your Tailnet.
 When you enable Tailscale SSH, Tailscale claims port 22 for the Tailscale IP address (that is, only for traffic coming from your tailnet) on the devices for which you have enabled Tailscale SSH.
 This routes SSH traffic for the device from the Tailscale network to an SSH server run by Tailscale, instead of your standard SSH server.

 Connect and authenticate your Tailscale CT with SSH support:

 ```
+# sudo tailscale up --ssh
-sudo tailscale up --ssh
+sudo tailscale up --accept-routes=true --accept-dns=true --ssh
 ```

 You will be prompted with a webpage URL to authenticate and login using an authorization method.
 We use GMail for home use.
 For home users, consider disabling your Tailscale key expiry.
 To disable Tailscale key expiry open the 'Machines page' of the admin console webpage, select your Tailscale server and in the far right menu select the 'Disable Key Expiry' option.